Contact Us

 Share This Content

-“I underlined all the words!
+“I highlighted all the words!
 They’re all important!”

-When annotating, do your students underline most of what they’ve read because they think “it’s all important”?
+When annotating, do your students underline (or highlight 😉 most of what they’ve read because they think “it’s all important”?
 Maybe they’ve underlined that much because they don’t know how to determine what is important?
-Below are a few tips and photos from a demo lesson I gave to tackle this issue.
-And, yes, I used the pasta …Read more
+Below I describe a Phase 2 demo lesson I gave to tackle this issue – focused on helping students identify …Read more

 Share This Content